Sustainable fashion: Soy

 Soy fabrics are derived from the hulls of soybeans—a manufacturing byproduct.
 Soy fabrics can be blended (i.e. 30%) or made entirely out of soy fibers.
 Soy clothing is largely biodegradable.
 Although not as durable as cotton or hemp fabrics, soy clothing has a soft, elastic feel.
 Soy clothing is known as vegetable cashmere for its light and silky sensation.
 Soy fabrics are moisture-absorbent, antibacterial and UV-resistant.
 However, soy fabrics fell out of public knowledge during World War II, when rayon, nylon and cotton sales rose sharply.

 Bamboo

 Bamboo fabrics are made from heavily pulped bamboo grass.
-Making clothing and textiles needed less pesticide control and agrochemicals.
+Making clothing and textiles needs less pesticide control and agrochemicals.
 Like cotton fibers, bamboo fibers are naturally yellowish in color and are bleached white with chemicals during processing.
 Prior to a regulatory change in 2010, the majority of fiber and textile marketed as bamboo on the market was actually viscose rayon derived from bamboo.
 Now manufacturers need to label such products as rayon from bamboo.

 Hemp, like bamboo, is considered a sustainable crop.
 It requires little water to grow, and it is resistant to most pests and diseases.
 Hemp fiber comes in two types: primary and secondary bast fibers.
 Hemp fibers are considered strong enough for construction uses.
 Compared to cotton fiber, hemp fiber is approximately 8 times the tensile strength and 4 times the durability.